 You’ll be creating a greater heat differential between your log cabin’s inside and outside.
 On top of that, you won’t have anything to regulate this temperature.

-Check out this post if you want to learn more about installing utilities in your log cabin.
 Running something like a tubular heater or low-energy radiator might be a good idea.

 Insulated Cabin Advantages: Key Takeaways